paperclip-ui/legacy-paperclip/README.md

 <!-- No more juggling between the coding & debugging in the browser.
 Paperclip provides tooling that allows  -->

-Paperclip is a template language that's designed for creating primitive UI components visually within VS Code.
+Paperclip is a template language that's designed for creating primitive UI components visually, directly within VS Code.

 <!-- Tooling is provided that brings a real-time preview of your application directly into your code editor. -->